Altitude diving: Jacques Cousteau's 1968 Lake Titicaca expedition

 The team visited ruins in Peru before continuing south to Copacabana, Bolivia, where a parade was held in honor of the event.
-Ruins were visited at Isla del Sol and Isla de la Luna, Then dives were made in the area to minor underwater ruins.
+Ruins were visited at Isla del Sol and Isla de la Luna.
+Then dives were made in the area to minor underwater ruins.
 The expected rich schools of fish were not found.
 For the next four weeks, dives were made in the area, during which many dead fish were found and collected.
 Large toads were also found and collected.
-Samples of the dead fish and the toads were sent to The Oceanographic Museum (Musée océanographique) in Monaco for study.
+Samples of the dead fish and the toads were sent to the Oceanographic Museum in Monaco for study.

 To help map the bottom of the lake Dr Harold Edgerton arrived from MIT with depth mapping equipment.

 After mapping the lake an area was selected for the subs to dive.
 Floats were added to the subs to compensate for the lower density of fresh water, and the subs were launched.
 Jacques Cousteau and Albert Falco piloted the subs, which were accompanied by divers to a depth of 100 feet, then continued to a depth of 400 feet, where more toads were observed.

 After the sub dive the results for the test on the dead fish arrived from Monaco.
 When trout were introduced into the lake in 1940 parasites were introduced with them.

+Training

+The effects of altitude on decompression and corrections to the tables or decompression computer settings to compensate for altitude would generally be included in entry level commercial and scientific diver training, and may be included in recreational diver training at some level, or may be split out as an additional training program for those who intend to dive at altitude, by which method the diver is not required to deal with the small addition to decompression theory if they don't need it, but have to pay for an additional course if they do.
+For example PADI offer their Altitude Diver certification.